XJS4/XJS4/README.md

 # My Personal Github Repository

 **Note to self**

 *Learn how to create GTK themes.
-Should be pretty simple as it si just CSS*
+Should be pretty simple as it is just CSS*

 Here is the link to the linux.org page on it: